deleeuw/smacofFlat/README.md

 - has the smacof upgrade formula in C
 - uses Busing's monotone function in C for monotone regression
 - implements the three tie approaches for monotone regression, also in C
+- is a monolithic C program with R frontend for data entry
 - smacofSS is for square symmetric MDS problems weighted/unweighted and ratio/ordinal
 - it consists of four separate R programs for these four options (more will follow)
 - the default initial is torgerson (if missing data, impute using average dissimilarity)